nom-tam-fits/nom-tam-fits/README.md

 This is the original library from http://heasarc.gsfc.nasa.gov/docs/heasarc/fits/java/ ported to maven and published to the central repo by the original developers!

-Please feel free to fork us and report any found issues at our github pages (Pull request are very welcom):
+Please feel free to fork us and report any found issues at our github pages (Pull request are very welcome):

 [nom-tam-fits git repository](https://github.com/nom-tam-fits/nom-tam-fits "nom-tam-fits git repository")